Aiden0526/tot-llm/README.md

-# Read me

-Sentiment analysis classficiation using OpenAI "text-davinci-003" model
+# Sentiment analysis using LLM

+This program is for sentiment analysis and classification on a given dataset.
+The given text should be in .csv file and stored line by line.
+Three sentiment classification will be given: positive, negative and neutral.

+## Prerequisites package:
+- openai
+- pandas
+- json
+- os
+- concurrent.futures
+- retrying
+- argparse

+Make sure you have those packages ready before running the script.
+You can install them by this terminal command:

+'''
+pip install openai pandas json or concurrent retrying argparse
+'''

-Please specify your OpenAI API key and the path csv file of testing data in the run.sh.
+Please also specify your OpenAI API key and the path csv file of testing data in the run.sh.
 The default of the testing file is the one in current repository.

-Run ./run.sh to run the code.
-It will take in the test file and output the sentiment classification result in the "sentiment_classification_results.json" file.
+To run the script, use the following commend:

+'''
+./run.sh
+'''

+If permission got denied, type the following command and try running it again:
+'''
+chmod +x run.sh
+'''

+## Output
+The original text and the output will be stored one by one in the JSON file called "sentiment_classification_result.json".

 Feel free to contact jundong0526@gmail.com if you have any issue.